 Moving home can become a lot trickier when you have either kids or pets.
 And when you have both of them, it’s even more stressful to get everyone moved to your new home.
 Both your children and your pets can find it difficult to be uprooted from their current home and moved to a new one.
 They’re used to being where they are now and all of the routines that exist within their home, so being moved can be stressful and upsetting.
-But you can make the move easier for both your children and your pets if you take steps to prepare them and help them settle in.
+No matter if you are moving to a new country or right down the road, you can make the move easier for both your children and your pets if you take steps to prepare them and help them settle in.

 Prepare Children for Moving